 All classrooms have Smart Board Interactive whiteboards installed and have iPads and/or chromebooks.
 Traditional curriculum for K-8 includes language arts, math, science, social studies, and religion.
-St. Joseph School offers weekly Spanish, technology, music, library, physical education, and art classes for each grade.
+St. Joseph School offers weekly social skills (K-5), technology, music, library, physical education, financial literacy (middle school) and art classes for each grade.
 In 2009, a 10,000-square-foot addition to the school was completed to include a new media center, technology lab, science lab, art and music rooms, two modern preschool classrooms, and a secure entrance.
 All areas of the school were renovated; the gym renovation included a new floor, bleachers, back-boards, and locker rooms.

 Extracurricular activities include athletics, clubs, and award-winning robotics teams and academic teams, middle school House Program, and stewardship opportunities.

 St. Joseph School is accredited through AdvanceED (SACS).
 Enrollment has steadily increased over the last few years and is consistently over 400 students in preschool through eighth grade.
 The school welcomes families of all religions, races, and national origins.
 The school’s mission is to support the pursuit of academic excellence while integrating Catholic faith into every facet of the school.

 St. Joseph students are connected to their church and faith!

 Children receive the church sacraments; Reconciliation, Eucharist, Confirmation.

 Children receive daily prayer, students lead liturgies, religious holy days are celebrated.

 Children are active in the Christmas play, Stations of the Cross, and May Procession.

 Children are active participants in the Peace Builders and Middle School House Programs.